Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Cost of Labor

-Waiters and waitresses that work for tips typically earn smaller hourly wages than those who don’t, but you’ll also need to pay for kitchen staff, hosts, valets, cleaners and other essential personnel.
+Waiters and waitresses who work for tips typically earn smaller hourly wages than those who don’t, but you’ll also need to pay for kitchen staff, hosts, valets, cleaners, and other essential personnel.

 Cost of Occupancy and Equipment

-Unless you’re lucky enough to own space and your own equipment outright, you’ll need to pay for your infrastructure.
-That could be rent, or a mortgage and property taxes.
+Unless you’re lucky enough to own space and equipment outright, you’ll need to pay for your infrastructure.
+That could be rent, a mortgage, or property taxes.

 Remember, servicing your commercial ovens and refrigerators will probably cost more than what you pay for your Frigidaire at home.